 Resource Allocation Elasticity Model: As our applications and their programming models are becoming increasingly dynamic, the new paradigm must support an elasticity model where an existing resource allocation can grow and shrink, depending on the current needs of applications and/or the computing facility.

 We support the elasticity model within our job hierarchy framework above: a child job sends a grow or shrink request to its parent, which can go up the job hierarchy until all requisite constraints are known for this request.
 Also, combining this with the generalized resource model, the elasticity can be expressed for any resource including power consumption.
-Our elasticity model not only addresses the dynamic workload and power challenges, but also scheduling challenge.
-When a significant schedule stall is created with no small jobs to backfill, some of the currently running jobs can grow into these stalled resources and possibly complete sooner
+Our elasticity model addresses the dynamic workload challenge.

 Common Scalable Persistent Communication Infrastructure Model: Our scalability strategy with respect to a large number of compute nodes is to provide a common scalable communication framework within each job.
 When a job is created, a secure, scalable overlay network with common communication service is established across its allocated nodes.
 Except for the root-level job, the existing communication session of the parent job assists the child job with rapid creation of its own session.

 A communication session is only aware of its parent and child and passes the limited set of control information through this communication channel.
-Thus, this model enables highly scalable communication within a job, while limiting communications between jobs, addressing the multidimensional scale and security challenges.
+Thus, this model enables highly scalable communication within a job, while limiting communications between jobs, addressing the multidimensional scale challenge as well as security issues.

-Further, this backbone per-job communication network supports many well- known bootstrap interfaces for distributed programs including many MPI implementations as well as run-time tools, and thus in part addresses the productivity challenges.
+Further, this backbone per-job communication network supports many well- known bootstrap interfaces for distributed programs including many MPI implementations as well as run-time tools.
+This provides tightly integrated support for the development and use of scalable code development run-time tools and research, which can have a large impact on user productivity.

-Self-Hosting Model: We use a self-hosting model to instantiate a new RM in- stance: the parent is capable of launching a standalone copy of itself as a child job, but possibly with di↵erent plugins.
-This makes it easier for developers or a quality assurance team to test new RM versions, helping addressing the higher downtime costs challenge.
-Further, self-hosting with new and experimental plu- gins encourages experimentation and facilitates research activities within a pro- duction instance, addressing the productivity challenges, too
+Lightweight Virtualization Model: The lightweight virtualization model is our response to challenges posed by higher downtime costs, separation-of-concerns and security.
+Full-fledged virtualization techniques like Xen and Kernel-based Virtual Machine (KVM) have many advantages for these design challenges, but that approach has proven to be ineffective for HPC due in large part its high overhead [1].
+Instead, our virtualization strategy exploits OS-enforced resource management and isolation mechanisms to launch applications in containers with virtually no impact on performance [2].
+Within a container, private file system namespaces allow the system and applications to have divergent file system views, and to access file systems with different constraints.

-Lightweight Virtualization Model: The lightweight virtualization model is our response to the higher downtime costs, separation-of-concerns and security chal- lenges.
-Full-fledged virtualization techniques like Xen and Kernel-based Virtual Machine (KVM) have many advantages for these design challenges, but that approach has proven to be ine↵ective for HPC due in large part its high over- head [1].
-Instead, our virtualization strategy exploits OS-enforced resource man- agement and isolation mechanisms to launch applications in containers with virtually no impact on performance [2].
-Within a container, private file sys- tem namespaces allow the system and applications to have divergent file system views, and to access file systems with di↵erent constraints.
+Jim and Mark: Do we need this explained here?
+Is this the right place and explanation?

 4 FLUX